 We designed our review groups to have some overlap, so more than one might have the expertise to review your application.
-You may express a preference and we will try to accommodate your request if it is appropriate and possible.
 Our scientific staff make the final assignment after they carefully consider your suggestions and explanations in light of NIH policies.
 The review location for some applications is predetermined, such as those submitted under a request for applications (RFA).

 - Examine recent study section rosters to gauge the scope of the group.
 Note that rosters change over time as we recruit reviewers based on the scientific content of the applications.

 - Consider seeking guidance from an NIH Institute or Center program officer (PO).
 These individuals usually attend meetings of review groups and can share their insight.

 - Use the NIH RePorter database to identify the study sections that reviewed successful applications in your field.
 Please pay attention to recent applications and be aware that our study section guidelines are regularly updated.

 You can also request that your application be assigned to an awarding component you think would have the most interest in your research.
 It's a good idea to contact one or more program officers for guidance before you submit.
 You can identify NIH program officers via staff listings on NIH Institute and Center web sites.
 You should also look at the funding opportunity announcement (FOA) you will use to submit your application.
 Applications cannot be assigned to an institute or center that does not participate in the particular funding announcement.

 Use the Assignment Request Form to tell us if you know of a potential reviewer who you believe could not provide an impartial review.
 Rosters are typically posted online 30 days before the review meeting.
 If you see a reviewer on it who might have a conflict of interest with your application, contact your scientific review officer (SRO) as soon as possible.